Skip to content ↓

 Head Teacher

 I am the head teacher of our wonderful school.
 I am a proud Cumbrian and have lived here my entire life.
-I am blessed to have a lovely wife Bryony and 4 children Olivia, Esmae, Adelyn and Emily-Cate.
-In my spare time, I love cycling and I have completed the Fred Whitton 3 times now and recently completed the Ride London, which was a great experience.
-I am also a lifelong Manchester United fan and endured the great and more recently tougher times.
-I have been a teacher since 2005 across the county working in Carlisle, Workington and enjoyed being head at St James' C of E Infant and Nursery School in Whitehaven.
+I am blessed to have a lovely wife, Bryony, and 4 children; Olivia, Esmae, Adelyn and Emily-Cate.
+In my spare time, I love cycling and I have completed the Fred Whitton 4 times now and completed the Ride London, which was a great experience.
+I am also a lifelong Manchester United fan and have endured the great and, more recently, tougher times.
+I have been a teacher since 2005, across the county, working in Carlisle, Workington, and I enjoyed being head at St James' C of E Infant and Nursery School in Whitehaven.

 Helen Danby